xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

     By default, all of them are "/" (root), but could be changed.

-`CientSupport` is a client for server root (everything after port).
+`ClientSupport` is a client for the server root (everything after the port).
 Usually, a more specific client is required (app/admin/rest):

 ```java